 “Booze and pictures?”

 “Booze and pictures.”

 Before I left for Korea, I stopped at the local liquor store for some Kentucky bourbon.
 That in itself is a good story that I’ll use later.
 Getting it into the country was tricky but, after some negotiating, I managed to bring in two bottles.
-The one I ended up presenting to President Choi was a bottle of Jefferson’s Ocean.
+The one I ended up presenting to General Secretary Lee was a bottle of Jefferson’s Ocean.

 I informed her that this bourbon is special in that it crosses the equator multiple times by boat before it is ever sold, picking up the flavors of the world and integrating it with Kentucky bourbon.
 I let her know that just like its flavor, it brings with it a world’s worth of solidarity and love.
 There was no translation needed for what was communicated (“ooh” “wow” was what I heard from all the leaders) and she said under better circumstances we’d have a drink after hours together.
 I laughed, knowing sneaking a six foot four Black man into a closed South Korean union hall was unlikely, but informed her that I’d be back (hopefully with more of us) and I’ll gladly take her up on that when I do.

 We took some photos together and then it was time for the next meeting: KCTU’s unification committee.

 In the tale, a tiger and a bear (Ungnyeo) lived together in a cave and prayed to the divine king Hwanung to be made human.
 Hwanung heard their prayers and gave them 20 cloves of garlic, a bundle of mugwort and ordered them to stay out of the sunlight and eat only this food for 100 days.
 Due to hunger, the tiger left the cave after roughly 20 days, but the bear remained inside.
 After 21 days, she was transformed into a woman.